ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 and song will be heard in the room: in
 which we died ; and the eye that
 mourned for us will be dried, and glis
-ten again with joy ; and eve
+ten again with joy ; and even
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mimtptc:batch_mimtptc_alpena_ver01:data:sn85033611:00202198004:1860111501:0541/pct:57.294502,14.339742,12.547632,17.501838/!600,600/0/default.jpg"/>
 </td>